How to Install Inside Mount Plantation Shutters

 Before screwing in the rest of your frame, look at your shutters and adjust left and right so that your panels line up.

-Pro tip: Your panels are rigid.
-But your frame is not, until it is fixed in place.
+Your panels are rigid, but your frame is not until it is fixed in place.
 You can flex your frame slightly to get your shutters to sit perfectly square.

 Make any necessary adjustments and once you’re happy, fix the frame in place by tightening the screws and using the rest of the predrilled holes.
 The perfect shutter may sometimes require some fine tuning.
 To move a panel slightly up or down, loosen the hinge screws.
 Once you’re happy with the position, screw in the locking screw.